 What Makes Us Unique

-We are ardent supporters and respectful scholars of legal reform in East Asian countries.
-Through our publications and other activities, we strive to enhance American understanding of East Asia’s legal progress and challenges, including the protection of human rights.
-Under the leadership of Professor Jerome A. Cohen, the Institute carved out a unique space in the field of US-Asia legal exchanges.
-Our goal is not only to be educated observers of East Asian legal systems, but also, when appropriate, honest, fair, and well-informed critics.
-We study East Asian states’ theory and practice of international law and their increasingly important role in Asian-American relations.
+We are ardent supporters and respectful scholars of law and legal reform in East Asian countries.
+Through our publications and other activities, we strive to enhance American understanding of East Asia’s legal development and challenges, including in human rights protection.
+Under the leadership of USALI’s founder, the late Jerome A. Cohen, the Institute carved out a unique space in the field of US-Asia legal exchanges as not only educated observers of East Asian legal systems, but also, when appropriate, honest and fair critics.
+We also study East Asian states’ theory and practice of international law and the role that law plays in Asian-American relations.